smohiudd/smohiudd.github.io/_posts/2020-01-05-bus-schedule-deviation-visualization.markdown

 excerpt_separator: <!--more-->
 ---

-### Using data released as part of the Canadian Urban Transit Association "Data Challenge" I created a system wide [visualization of bus schedule deviation](http://saadiqm.com/bus-on-time-performance/) for Calgary Transit buses.
+### Using data released as part of the Canadian Urban Transit Association "Data Blitz" I created a system wide [visualization of bus schedule deviation](http://saadiqm.com/bus-on-time-performance/) for Calgary Transit buses.
 The analysis and visualization help us understand how well certain bus routes perform and potentially where to focus improvements.

 <!--more-->